 The Archaeology Museum of Catalonia exhibits archaeological remains illustrating the evolution of Catalonia and its environment from the first prehistoric settlers to the medieval period.

-The exhibits are originals from archaeological sites in Catalonia and others from the Iberian peninsula and Mediterranean locations.
+The exhibits originate from Catalonia archaeological sites and others from the Iberian peninsula and Mediterranean locations.

 The highlights of the Archaeology Museum of Catalonia include: